Katherine Stewart drove up Elm Street in a daze, her mind still on the troubling news she’d received the evening prior. Her sister was missing.

-Sounded like Tammy.
+Sounded like Mellanie.
 She used to leave coded notes to Katherine when she wanted to tell her something rather than just saying it.
 Humoring her made her happy.
 A pang of fear ran through Katherine.
-Was this another one of Tammy’s games?
+Was this another one of Mellanie’s games?

 “Katherine,” Ben whispered.
-“I think Tammy found somethin’ in that cellar, and she was taken away somewhere.
+“I think Mellanie found somethin’ in that cellar, and she was taken away somewhere.
 But she left a clue on that wee bit there.”

 “What do you mean somewhere?”
 Before she’d left, her mind had said some time.
 A thought like a splash of ice water hit her.
 “Ben!”
 She grabbed her backpack and frantically rifled for a copy of the page she’d found in the genealogy book and thrust it at him.
 While he was scanning it, she snatched her cell phone up and quickly located a picture she’d taken of the framed pedigree chart.

 She showed him the picture and the copy.
 He studied both carefully, his eyebrows rose when she saw his finger perched over Mellanie’s name.
 He returned to the pedigree chart then stilled.
 “Ian Stewart.”